-Dr Pippa Oldfield is a curator, photo-historian and Head of Programme at Impressions Gallery, a public-funded centre for contemporary photography in Bradford.
+Dr Pippa Oldfield is a curator, photo-historian and former Head of Programme at Impressions Gallery, a public-funded centre for contemporary photography in Bradford.
 She is particularly interested in the ways in which photography intersects with gender, conflict, politics and history, and with issues of access and inclusion in the public arts sector.
-Pippa contributes to modules on MA Curation Practices, MA Photography and BA (Hons) Photography at Leeds Arts University.
+Pippa is the MA Photography Subject Specialist, and contributes to modules on MA Curation Practices, MA Photography and BA (Hons) Photography at Leeds Arts University.

 She holds a BA in Fine Art (Falmouth School of Art); an MA in the Photographic Image (Durham University) and a PhD in photography, war and gender (Durham University).
 Her academic research has been supported by Arts and Humanities Research Council, Durham University, and Peter E. Palmquist Memorial Fund for Historical Photographic Research.